NoxiousKarn/Showerthoughts/README.md

 ## Usage
 It's just gonna run by itself. every 4 hours it will DL the RSS and then remove the long headlines by itself, if you don't have internet after the 4-hour mark it will wait for the internet and download the feed then.
-(this can cause an error where the RSS displays headlines longer than 68 characters because the cronjob that runs remove_long_titles.py may have already run and has an out-of-sync timer. a simple reboot can correct this problem.
+(this can cause an error where the RSS displays headlines longer than 68 characters because the cronjob that runs remove_long_titles.py may have already run and has an out-of-sync timer. a simple reboot can correct this problem. it is recommended to use this modification with Default memtemp and gps plugins turned off.
+We need their screen real estate.

 ## Uninstalling
 If you want to undo what we did SSH in.